inbn/component-gallery/src/content/tabs.md

 ### JavaScript

-In addition to aria attributes on your HTML elements, to make a tabbed interface keyboard-accessible, you’ll also need to add some custom keybindings. e.g. if your tabs are arranged in horizontal row, the left and right arrows should navigate between tab elements.[^1]
+In addition to aria attributes on your HTML elements, to make a tabbed interface keyboard-accessible, you’ll also need to add some custom keybindings[^1]:

+- <kbd>Tab</kbd>: When tabbing into the tab list, place focus on the active tab element.
+When focus is on a tab _inside_ the tab list, pressing tab should move focus to the next focusable element in the page _outside_ the tab list.
+- <kbd>Space</kbd> or <kbd>Enter</kbd> should activate the currently focused tab if it wasn't activated automatically on focus.
+- <kbd>←</kbd> and <kbd>→</kbd> to cycle between tabs when `aria-orientation="vertical"`.
+- <kbd>↑</kbd> and <kbd>↓</kbd> to cycle between tabs when `aria-orientation="horizontal"`.

-**Caveat:** although this is the W3C recommended method of making tabbed interfaces keyboard accessible, be aware that some users may not be familiar with this convention; a component that is simpler to interact with ([such as an accordion](/components/accordion)) may be more suited to your specific use case.
+**Caveat:** although this is a widely used method for making tabbed interfaces keyboard accessible, some users may not be familiar it; a component that is simpler to interact with ([such as an accordion](/components/accordion)) may be more suited to your specific use case.

 [^2]: [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel)